ManimCommunity/awesome-manim/docs/source/contributing.rst

 Contributing
 ############

-Thank you for your interest in contributing to our little project.
+Thank you for your interest in contributing.

 Contributing can be confusing, so here are a guide: